fdb/slarg-website/people/cèlia-tort-pujol.md

 ---
-layout: researcher.liquid
+layout: people.liquid
-tags: researcher
+tags: people
-researcher_name: "Cèlia Tort Pujol "
+person_name: 'Cèlia Tort Pujol '
+bio: >-
-bio: Cèlia Tort Pujol (Catalunya, 1995) is an oboist, performer and researcher based in Amsterdam since 2018, where she graduated cum laude from her music masters in June 2020.
+  Cèlia Tort Pujol (Catalunya, 1995) is an oboist, performer and researcher based in Amsterdam since 2018, where she graduated cum laude from her music masters in June 2020.
 She is a co-founder and member of international and interdisciplinary collectives working in site-specific performances through